legenduzair/the-halal-butcher/README.md

 ![screenshot of ERD on DrawSQL](/readme/screenshots/erd.png)

+As displayed in the screenshot, many custom models were integrated into this project as well as models based on the boutique ado project.
+The custom models used were 'BlogPost', 'ProductReview', 'Wishlist' and 'WishlistProduct'.
+The 'BlogPost' model is part of the blog app and is responsible for handling the fields of each blog post.
+The 'ProductReview' model was integrated within the product app and is responsible for the insertion of a review on a product detail page.
+Finally, the 'Wishlist' and 'WishlistProduct' models are part of the wishlist app and are responsible for handling the wishlist section of the website.

+The 'User' model is displayed on the ERD as it contains information for user authentication and is also linked to other models.
+The 'Product' and 'Category' models are part of the products app and is responsible for handling the fields of each product and category.
+The 'Product' model has been customised to include an extra field; 'additional_ information', to include extra details for each product.
+The 'Order' and 'OrderLineItem' models are also based on the boutique ado project and are responsible for handling the checkout process of the website.
+However the 'Order' models has been customised to include diverse fields; 'first_name', 'last_name' & 'street_address' to fit the project's needs.
+Finally the profiles app contains the 'Profile' models which has also been customised to include; 'first_name', 'last_name', 'display_name' and 'street_address'.
+This model handles the fields included in the user's profile page.

 #### User Stories - Acceptance Criterias'

 As part of the Strategy Plane, I also incorporated Acceptance Criterias' within each User Story, to help plan and structure the development of my project and be more organised about the whole workflow & process.